supervisorwp/supervisor/readme.txt

 If you are a developer and want to contribute by writing new features, enhancements, bug fixes, or tests, please send your Pull Requests to our [GitHub repository](https://github.com/supervisorwp/supervisor).

 == Changelog ==

+= [1.3.1] - 2024-07-15 =
+* Changed: Bumped the tested WP version up to 6.5.5.
+* Fixed: Disabled the autoloading of the login attempts log option for performance reasons.

 = [1.3.0] - 2023-11-14 =
 * Added: Implemented Brute Force Protection.